Balaji-star/CORX_app/README.md

-# COR X_app
+# COR X Mobile App
-A small contribution from our side to public,To get aware and seek help for the ongoing pandemic COVID-19
+COR X helps you keep track of the latest information regarding the ongoing pandemic coronavirus disease “COVID-19”.
+A small contribution from our side to public, to get aware and seek help for the professionals.

 Download the latest APK from [here](https://github.com/Balaji-star/CORX_app/releases/download/v2.0/COR_X.apk) to install the application.